 One of the most debated topics in this industry is wet trim vs dry trim - which is better?

-Growers on both sides of fence make valid arguments, and swear their method of harvesting is better.
+Growers on both sides of the fence make valid arguments and swear their method of harvesting is better.

 Before we break down the pros and cons of each, let’s explain the difference.

 Wet trim vs dry trim - what is the difference?